rszymkiewicz/Comparison_of_Mappers/14_Conclusion.md

 *bcftools subtract* | **BWA-MEM** | **14** *unique* calls
 *bcftools intersect* | **Bowtie2 and BWA-MEM** | **78** *common* calls

 Two of the comparison tools in the final stage of the tutorial produced very similar variant call results.
-Bowtie2 has a increased number of variant calls (approximately 14 calls) in comparison to BWA-MEM.
-Further analysis will need to take place to identify the biological significance and whether or not the variant calls made for each mapping tool are in fact real.
+Bowtie2 has an increased number of variant calls (approximately 14 calls) in comparison to BWA-MEM.
+Further analysis will need to take place to identify the biological significance and whether or not the variant calls made for each mapping tool are in fact true.

 ## Biological Relevance
 Sample P750 is a PES sample from the same patient as our reference sample.
 With this known, we expect to see similarity between Sample P750 sequence and the reference sequence.
 Sample P750 was taken 19 months after the reference sequence sample was taken.